ESL Frequently Asked Questions

 What is the ESL department?

 The English as a Second Language (ESL) Department offers English language classes to nonnative speakers of English to help them succeed in college, at their jobs, and in the community at large.
-We have two programs: AESL free, non-credit classes for learners who want to improve their English to get or keep a job, live in the community, or achieve personal goals; and ESL fee-based, for-credit classes for learners who want to improve their English for academic and/or professional reasons.
+We have two programs: AESL non-credit, no enrollment fee classes for learners who want to improve their English to get or keep a job, live in the community, or achieve personal goals; and ESL fee-based, for-credit classes for learners who want to improve their English for academic and/or professional reasons.

 Who should take an ESL or AESL class?

 If English is not your first language and you have some difficulty with writing, reading, speaking, or listening in English, then an ESL or AESL class may be appropriate for you.
 Whether you have attended school here in the United States already, are an international student, or are a member of the community, an ESL or AESL class should help you improve your English.

 - Follow the college admissions process outlined on the Admissions and Records website.

 - Alternatively, you can visit or contact the AESL Center for assistance and we can help you register for any ESL or AESL class.

 Follow the steps on the How to Enroll in AESL Classes webpage.

 This depends on your educational goal, amount of time available to take a class, and finances.